 By coupling a wheel directly to an extremely fast responding direct drive torque motor, the driver will open a straight portal into the physics of the simulated race car and track.
 Such ideal torque transducer adds nothing of it's own to be felt - it's just a pure connection to the road behind the wheel.
 Direct drive is the only known method to achieve sub-millisecond latency and real-life race car dynamic range - the keys to true transparency.

 SIMUCUBE 2 Has Them All in its Genes

-Simucube 2 is the world reference class Direct Drive force feedback wheel base.
+Simucube 2 is the world reference class Direct Drive force feedback wheelbase.

 Simucube 2 has been built around a precision robotics grade industrial motor, electronics and software fused together to form a flawless monolithic design.
 Everything is optimized to perform at the highest level, and with sub-millisecond latency.

 Rigid mechanical coupling of the wheel is the fundamental requirement for direct drive.
 Simucube 2 is made to meet this requirement, even though it meant redesigning everything.
-Simucube Quick Release™, SQR, has zero backslash adding zero torque artifacts.
+Simucube Quick Release™, SQR, has zero backslashes adding zero torque artifacts.
 When locked-in, it equals a solid metal shaft, just like it should.

 Simucube 2 works with simulator games and reconstructs the authentic environment.
-Thanks to Simucube 2's dedicated processor for motor control, and another processor for interfacing the PC simulator, the ultra low latency is stable and consistent.
-With Simucube's award winning force reconstruction processing, ultra low latency mode and adjustable dynamic filters, the Driver can reach realism.
+Thanks to Simucube 2's dedicated processor for motor control, and another processor for interfacing the PC simulator, the ultra-low latency is stable and consistent.
+With Simucube's award-winning force reconstruction processing, ultra low latency mode and adjustable dynamic filters, the Driver can reach realism.